 Learn from School Connect Online in this chapter we will learn about Chapter 12 Electricity and Circuits

-In the Electricity and Circuits Class 6 Notes, the student will be studying electricity and its importance in our day to day life.
+In the Electricity and Circuits Class 6 Notes, the student will be introduced to the idea of electricity and its relevance in our day to day life.
 We use the electricity to operate pumps for lifting water from wells.
-Also, we use the bulb to get light in the night.
+Also, we use the bulb to get light during the night.
 Therefore, electricity makes it possible to light our homes, roads, offices, markets, and factories even after sunset.

 The different topics covered in CBSE Class 6 Science Chapter 12 are tabulated below: